ilia10000/ilia10000.github.io/_talks/2026-05-01-cornell-music.md

 location: "Ithaca, NY"
 ---

-Invited talk and workshop on AI thought partners for music — how representational alignment, interactive editing, and collective-creativity tools can support, rather than replace, human musicians.
+Invited talk and workshop on AI thought partners for the humanities, and how representational alignment, interactive editing, and collective-creativity tools can support humanistic work rather than replace the people doing it.